floriandorau/nexus-deploy-action/README.md

 ## Variables ##

-In order to run the deployment, the action requires the following variables passes via the enviroment.
+In order to run the deployment, the action requires the following variables provided via the enviroment.

 ### Nexus variables ###

-| Option      | Desc
+| Option      | Description
 | ----------- | ---------------------------------------
 | NEXUS       | Nexus base url
 | NEXUS_USER  | User of the Nexus